webboty/Dexter-Wiki/Kinematics.md

 | ['C' PID_MOVE_TO](Command-oplet-instruction#p) | XYZ (integer microns)<br>XYZ direction (unit vector)<br>configuration (booleans). | [PID_P](set-parameter-oplet#JointPID),<br>PIDMaxSpeed via [`w, 36`](oplet-write) | Since [2019.10.10](https://github.com/HaddingtonDynamics/Dexter/commit/4c506d60a42ed31d4acc35f74e6f6262ac6a78e5) Executes immediately,<BR>PID feedback loop based ramping,<BR>smooth deceleration.<BR>Good for smooth continuous motion through path and real-time control<BR>&nbsp; | Non-coordinated (joints finish independently),<BR>non-smooth acceleration,<br>requires sleeps between commands<br>Requires Cal |

 ## Kinematics
-To move the end effector to a desired point, we must convert XYZ to [Joint](Joints) Angles for J1, J2, J3, J4, and J5.
-Dexter follows the common convention is that Z is up / down, X is right / left, and Y is out / back. (see picture below).
-This can be done by the control software, such as DDE, or onboard by Dexter.
+To move the end effector to a desired Cartesian point, we must convert the points X, Y, and Z values to [Joint](Joints) Angles for J1, J2, J3, J4, and J5.
+This is called "Inverse Kinematics". _Note: Dexter follows the common convention is that Z is up / down, X is right / left, and Y is out / back. (see picture below)._ Doing this computation correctly also requires that we know the correct lengths between each "link" on the robot.
+For example, L1 is from the mounting point to the axis of Joint 2 (J2).
+L2 is from J2 to J3, L3 from J3 to J4, L4 from J4 to J5, and L5 is from the axis of J5 to the tip of the end effector.
+This IK computation can be done by the control software, such as DDE, or onboard by Dexter.
 To specify the desired position and orientation, we use:

 `[X, Y, Z], direction, config`
 - X, Y, and Z indicate the destination point, but this isn't enough information;
 - `direction` or "orientation" is an array of unit vectors [X, Y, Z] which specify the direction to point the end effector. e.g. `[0, 0, -1]` is straight down,
 - `config` is an array of boolean options [right_arm, elbow_up, wrist_out] for how we should reach that point.
 See below for more.

-A good starting point for xyz is: [0, 0.5, 0.075].
+### Position
+aka "**[X, Y, Z]**" this is the position that the tip of the end effector (assuming a correct LinkLength for L5) will be positioned at.
+It is not the position of the differential, or the end of the 5 axis, unless L5 is set to a very small value, e.g. 1 micron.
+Note that not every XYZ position can be reached, and that moving from one position to another can pass into unreachable areas, or cause the rotational speed of a joint to exceed maximums.
+A good starting point is: [0, 0.5, 0.075] and short movements around that point should be possible.

+### Direction
-**Direction** controls what direction the last part of the arm is pointing.
+This controls what direction the last part of the arm is pointing.
 It will be at X, Y, Z, but should it be pointing straight down?
 [0, 0, -1] does that.
 Or should it be pointed out?
 [0, 1, 0] does that.
 Or maybe you want it pointed in?
 [0, -1, 0].

 You can send a direction vector that has a larger than 1 magnitude.
 The code will convert this to a unit vector for you, this is called 'normalizing'.